decentdanoz/KingersDAO/readme.md

 ### Rationale/s and Concepts:

 - 10mil multiplied by 10mil = 100 trillion = SHIBC supply.
-- SHIBC was burned with ETC - SHIBC will always be a means to burning ETC. KINGR is born in a similar light.
+- SHIBC was burned with ETC - SHIBC will always be a means to burning ETC. KINGR is born in the same light.
 - Open democratised and decentralised are at the core.
 What belongs to Kingers-KNGR, will belong to the community.